tegacodes/experimental-chat/Exercise.md

 * attune your attention to an interaction or social protocol that is taken for granted or overlooked
 * defamilarize or estrange communication (eg. with a social convention, your device, a platform, an app etc.)

+For example:
+"Swap phones with a friend for 24 hours"

 Your prompts should be small gestures that can be described in a one sentence instruction.
 Brainstorm a list in your groups.
 Once you have these, discuss how you could take such a prompt and use it as the basis for a project or software interface.
-Come back and share your promt that was most interesting to you.
+Come back and share whichever prompt that was most interesting to you.

 *Exercise inspired by Lauren Mccarthy and Kyle McDonald.
 See their class for further examples and resources on social hacking: [Appropriating Interaction Technologies](https://github.com/lmccart/SocialHacking)*